 Backpacking around South East Asia is an amazing adventure, travelling through amazingly diverse landscapes and from country to country like a true explorer.
 When we discovered the amazing, picturesque and beautiful adventure that is the Chiang Mai to Luang Prabang slow boat we knew we had to do it.
-We always like to add to the adventure if we can, like when we bought motorbikes in Vietnam meaning that the method of transport is much more than getting from A to B, but an adventure in itself! so instead of the vomit inducing Luang Prabang to Chiang Mai (or reverse) night bus we decided to take the incredible two day journey down the mighty Mekong on the slow boat to Luang Prabang and here’s how you can take the same journey whichever direction you are travelling in!
+We always like to add to the adventure if we can, like when we bought motorbikes in Vietnam meaning that the method of transport is much more than getting from A to B, but an adventure in itself! so instead of the vomit inducing Luang Prabang to Chiang Mai (or reverse) night bus we decided to take the incredible two day journey down the mighty Mekong on the slow boat to Luang Prabang.
+It can be a little confusing at first to organise so we’ve put together this guide to taking the Chiang Mai to Luang Prabang slow boat/ Luang Prabang to Chiang Mai slow boat.

 The most relaxing, beautiful and local way to get between Laos and Thailand: The Chiang Mai to Luang Prabang slow boat